Skip to content

 Coverage Analysis

 33 countries across UK, EU/EEA, Brazil and Australia.
 The full list per Volt's own market-coverage page: Australia, Austria, Belgium, Brazil, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland and the UK.
 Bank coverage of 1,900+ banks with claimed 90-99% per market.
-Ten real-time payment rails integrated: Faster Payments (UK), SEPA Instant Credit Transfer (EU/EEA), PIX (Brazil), PayTo and NPP (Australia), Express Elixir (Poland), NICS (Norway), Straksclearing (Denmark), RIX (Sweden), plus SWIFT for international transfers.
-No US, no Canada, no LATAM outside Brazil, no Asia, no Africa, no Middle East.
-For an operator with European core volume and Brazil expansion plans, the geography fits cleanly.
-For multi-continent operators, Volt covers one slice and you need other providers for the rest.
+Ten real-time payment rails are integrated: Faster Payments (UK), SEPA Instant Credit Transfer (EU/EEA), PIX (Brazil), PayTo and NPP (Australia), Express Elixir (Poland), NICS (Norway), Straksclearing (Denmark), RIX (Sweden), plus SWIFT for international transfers.
+There is no US, no Canada, no LATAM outside Brazil, no Asia, no Africa and no Middle East.
+For an operator with European core volume and Brazil expansion plans, the geography fits cleanly; for multi-continent operators, Volt covers one slice and you need other providers for the rest.

 Regional Breakdown

 Brazil is the most differentiated piece.
 Volt entered Brazil in November 2021 with a São Paulo office and a merchant-of-record model that lets non-Brazilian operators accept PIX without incorporating locally.
 Volt handles BRL collection, FX conversion to the merchant's settlement currency, and the Central Bank of Brazil reporting that any international payment provider has to file.
-PIX itself is the world's fastest-growing instant payment system — over 80% of Brazilians use it monthly.
+PIX itself is the world's fastest-growing instant payment system, with over 80% of Brazilians using it monthly.
 For an iGaming operator opening Brazil ahead of full regulation rollout, the MoR model means going live in weeks instead of months and avoiding the legal cost of a local entity.
-The UK and EU sides are competent but less unique — Trustly, Brite and dozens of others run the same rails.
-Australia via PayTo is newer and adoption is still light.
-Switzerland is covered through SEPA-equivalent rails.
+The UK and EU sides are competent but less unique, since Trustly, Brite and dozens of others run the same rails.
+Australia via PayTo is newer and adoption is still light, and Switzerland is covered through SEPA-equivalent rails.

 Licensed Jurisdictions